N3agu/CTFs/README.md

 ## dumb-discord (Web)
 Platform: **Cyber-Edu**<br>
 After downloading "server.cpython-36.pyc", I used uncompyle6 to decompile it into Python code.
-I saw that the function obfuscate was XORing the bytes it received as a parameter with the key "ctf{tryharderdontstring}", so I used the exact same function to decrypt all the strings.
+I saw that the function called "obfuscate" was XORing the bytes it received as a parameter with the key "ctf{tryharderdontstring}", so I used the exact same function to decrypt all the strings.

 ```py
 from discord.ext import commands